-Special attention and care for the Pyrenean requires his magnificent "coat".
-To make it look well-groomed, the coat needs to be combed carefully 2-3 times a month, and during moulting - every day.
-If you do not follow the thick wool of the pet, it will form coils.
+Special attention and care for the Pyrenean requires its magnificent "coat."
+To make it look well-groomed, wool should be carefully combed 2-3 times a month, and during the molting period - daily.
+If you do not follow the thick hair of the pet, it will form mats.

-To swim a dog is also not worth too often.
-So, the wool can be thinned, pondered, weakened.
-Exhibition specimens are washed with special whitening shampoos to get rid of yellowness around the mouth, eyes, on the paws and in the lower abdomen.
-Since mountain dogs love water and swim with pleasure, water procedures do not present difficulties.
+It is not necessary to bathe a dog too often.
+So, wool can thin, thin, weaken.
+Exhibition specimens are washed with the help of special whitening shampoos in order to get rid of yellowness around the mouth, eyes, on the paws and in the lower abdomen.
+Since mountain dogs love water and swim with pleasure, water treatments are not difficult.

-Otherwise, care is represented by standard procedures - brushing your teeth, examining your ears, caring for your eyes and cutting your claws.
-It is recommended to cut out the wool around the anus as it grows, as it quickly gets dirty.
-In addition, care consists in:
+The rest of the treatment is represented by standard procedures - brushing your teeth, examining the ears, eye care and clipping claws.
+It is recommended that as you grow hair, cut around the anus, as it gets dirty quickly.
+In addition, care is:

-- careful examination of the fur after walks to rid the pet of ticks;
+- a thorough examination of the wool after walking to rid the pet of ticks;

 - treatment of wool and skin from blood-sucking parasites;